johnnymetz/johnny-metz-blog/content/posts/slow-django-database-queries.md

 ## Prevent fetching large, unused fields with `defer()`

 Some fields, such as `JSONField` and `TextField`, require expensive processing to load into to a Python object.
-This slows down queries, especially when dealing with querysets containing a few thousand instances or more.
+This consumes a lot of memory and slows down queries, especially when dealing with querysets containing a few thousand instances or more.
 You can use `defer()` to prevent fetching these fields and improve query performance.

 ```python
 class Book(models.Model):